 Dømt til ild og bål was the usual sentence, condemned to be burnt at the stake.
 In the seventeenth century Vardøhus fortress, that time the easternmost remote outpost of the Kingdom of Norway, 91 people — in the vast majority Norwegian women and a few Sami men — were sentenced to death for practicing witchcraft — if they had not been already tortured to death during interrogations.
 The detailed court records concerning the trials survived, bearing witness to the insanity of terror in the name of religion.

 In theory the memorial was an initiative of statens vegvesen, the.e Norwegian public roads administration, responsible for improving or developing the infrastructure for travelers visiting places of interest along the so-called national scenic routes, nasjonale turistveger.
-(Actually, the island of Vardøya is formally the northern end of the E75 European route, the southern one being the Greek island of Crete.)
-It is however much more than a rest area and viewpoint, an expression applied to classify the Steilneset memorial on the nasjonale turistveger web site, something very remarkable and unusual.
-Its primary role was officially thought to draw visitors’ attention to this beautiful, but rarely frequented remote part of Norway, but the result has surely far exceeded in ambition what one expects from a standard tourist attraction.
+(Indeed, the island of Vardøya is formally the northern end of the E75 European route, the southern one being the Greek island of Crete.)
+It is however much more than a rest area and viewpoint, an expression applied to classify the Steilneset memorial on the nasjonale turistveger web site: something very remarkable and unusual.
+Its primary role was officially thought to draw visitors’ attention to this beautiful, but rarely frequented remote part of Norway, but the ambitious result has surely far exceeded what one expects from a standard tourist attraction.
 In 2011, Her Majesty Queen Sonja attended the opening of the memorial at the end of the inhabited world.
-A painful history presented in a public space, a
+A painful history presented in a public space, an expression of remorse.

-It is probably the last work of the renowned artist Louise Bourgeois before her death, and the well-known architect Peter Zumthor (& Partner), who both consulted Liv Helene Willumsen as a historian, with a support from local authorities.
+It is probably the last work of the renowned artist Louise Bourgeois before her death, and the well-known architect Peter Zumthor (& Partner), who both consulted Liv Helene Willumsen as a competent historian, with a support from local authorities.
 Two buildings with artistic installations inside, seemingly different in style, but surely complementing one another.
-Art, Architecture, History.
+Art, Architecture, History, Nature.

-Exiting the corridor to the daylight (or to the polar night!) one approaches a very different cubic building designed by Bourgeois, with smoked glass walls in a weathered steel construction frame.
-Inside in the middle of a spiral-like volume, there is a chair with an ever-burning flame on its seat, representing the traditional eternal flame (from one point of view) and/or suggesting horrible associations with the stake (from another).
+Exiting the corridor to the daylight (or to the polar night!) one approaches a very different cubic building designed by Bourgeois, with smoked glass walls supported by a steel construction frame.
+Inside in the middle of a somehow spiral-like space, a chair with an ever-burning flame in the middle its seat is situated, representing the traditional eternal flame (from one point of view) or suggesting horrible associations with the stake (from another).
 The flame is reflected in seven oval mirrors arranged in a slight spiral and leaning over the chair.
 The formal title of the installation is The Damned, The Possessed, The Beloved.
-A second symbolic place remaining in one’s emotional memory, a perfect but not-so-easy-to-interpret addition — an angry emotional reflection? — to the silent but powerful narrative of the suspended canvas hall.
+A second symbolic place remaining in one’s emotional memory, a perfect but not-so-easy-to-interpret addition — an angry emotional reflection? — to the silent but powerful story told by the suspended canvas hall.

-Quoting Liv Hellene Willumsen: […] Steilneset Memorial due to art, esthetic qualities and symbolic power, managed to give the victims a dignity they never experienced in their life.
+Quoting Liv Helene Willumsen: […] Steilneset Memorial due to art, esthetic qualities and symbolic power, managed to give the victims a dignity they never experienced in their life.

 Naturally, if you arrive by car via the undersea tunnel connecting Vardøya with the mainland, you will have surely as much time as you wish.
 By the way, you may then visit the mountain of Domen (with a shelter, thanks to statens vegvesen, of course) where the daughter of one of the already executed witches, 12 years old Mari Olsdatter according to her confessions on 26th January 1663 celebrated the midsummer eve together with numerous other witches and the Satan himself, who had shown her before the entrance to Hell.
-Prompted at the trial, she pointed to five other women: trollkvinne!…
+Prompted at the trial to name the attendees, she pointed to five other women of Vardø: trollkvinne!…

-At least from this time the end of the Varanger peninsula with the mount of Domen and Vardø confirmed its reputation as the definitive northern end of the world, Ultima Thule, where the Satan dwells and the Hell entrance is situated.
-And even now, you are still reminded in Vardø that the hell is still there: for someone arriving with a arriving by ship, the NATO GLOBUS radar station observing the fringes of the free world at the shores of the Barents Sea cannot be overseen.
+At least from this time the end of the Varanger peninsula with the mount of Domen and Vardø confirmed its reputation as the definitive northern end of the world, Ultima Thule, where the Satan dwells and the Hell entrance can be found.
+And even now, you are still reminded in Vardø that the hell is still there: for someone arriving with a ship, the NATO GLOBUS radar station observing the fringes of the free world at the shores of the Barents Sea cannot be overseen.